ryuksameer/Human-benchmark/README.md

 # Human-benchmark
-A python code using curses which tests your cognitive skills.This can be said as the gay agenda,almost, as a replica of https://humanbenchmark.com/
+A python code using curses which tests your cognitive skills.This can be said as the gay agenda ,almost, as a replica of https://humanbenchmark.com/
 # prerequisites
 Curse
 #